open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

    > Stderr: VBoxManage: error: The virtual machine 'ud381_default_1463617458900_49294' has terminated unexpectedly during startup with exit code 1 (0x1) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component MachineWrap, interface IMachine

-   This is caused when VirtualBox get a minor version Update. (i.e. 5.0.x -> 5.1.x or 5.1.x -> 5.2.x).
-There are some old unused modules, who are not compatible with the newer version, remain installed which causes the above problem and prevent VirtualBox from starting.
+   This is caused when VirtualBox gets a minor version Update. (i.e. 5.0.x -> 5.1.x or 5.1.x -> 5.2.x).
+There are some old unused modules, which are not compatible with the newer version.
+They remain installed, which causes the above problem and prevents VirtualBox from starting.
 A system restart also does not solve the problem.

    To solve it first remove the unused packages using `sudo apt-get autoremove`.
 Then reconfigure VirtualBox to install updated modules using `sudo /sbin/vboxconfig`

-4. If you see "no_db_found" when trying to access <http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html>.
+4. If you see "no_db_found" when trying to access <http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html>:
 At this early stage, the simple solution would be using `vagrant destroy` to delete the current machine, then use `vagrant up` to rebuild it.

 5. If the command `vagrant up` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).